 He posts regularly on social media to keep his constituents up to date on his work, and to stay connected to the people he serves.

 Paul spent many years working as a DJ on nights and weekends and has volunteered his services at many local charity events.
-A licensed pyrotechnician since 2001, Paul has led a crew of technicians in producing professional fireworks displays throughout Massachusetts in a unique trade that he entered at 18 years old and has worked continuously in for over 20 years.
+A licensed pyrotechnician since 2001, Paul has led a crew of technicians in producing professional fireworks displays throughout Massachusetts in a unique trade that he entered at 18 years old and has worked continuously in for over 20 years until his election to the Senate.
 Paul is an avid Football fan and a proud Patriots fanatic.
 He coached youth football for many years in both Foxborough and in West Roxbury.

 Paul married his high school sweetheart, Laura (Caparell) Feeney in 2001.